Join Us and Make a Difference Every Day

 Pine Tree Legal Assistance is an equal opportunity employer and encourages applications from qualified candidates of all backgrounds.

-Applicants should provide a letter that details your interest in the position, your qualifications, and what you hope to contribute to Pine Tree’s future, together with a current resume and contact information for three professional references (including both people you’ve supervised and who have supervised you).
-Application materials should be emailed to Executive Director Nan Heald at firstname.lastname@example.org by June 15, 2018.
+Applicants should provide a letter that details your interest in the position, your qualifications, and what you hope to contribute to Pine Tree’s future, together with a current resume and contact information for three professional references.
+Application materials should be emailed to both Executive Director Nan Heald at email@example.com and Deputy Director Chet Randall at firstname.lastname@example.org by August 24, 2018, although the position will remain open until it is filled.